-In a nutshell, reading is the foundation stone of all education.
+In a nutshell, reading is the foundation-stone of all education.

 The positive effects of reading on the development of the human brain have been recently confirmed by psychologists from Washington University in St Louis, Missouri, who used brain scans to see what happens inside our heads when we read stories.

+The researchers found that, when we read, our brains act as if we are actually experiencing the situations we're reading about.
 The brain weaves these situations together with experiences from its own life and in doing this actually creates new neural pathways.

 This is part of what she wrote: